WilliamOutlawMiller/sosModHooks/README.md

 ### For Players

-1. Download the mod from the workshop or releases
+1. **Download the mod** from the workshop or releases
+2. **Place in mods folder**: Copy to your Songs of Syx mods directory
-2. Enable in your mods list when starting a new game
+3. **Enable in game**: Select sosModHooks when starting a new game
-3. Press F10 to access the compatibility overlay
+4. **Use F10**: Press F10 to access the compatibility overlay
-4. Monitor the console for compatibility information
+5. **Monitor console**: Check console output for compatibility information

 ### For Modders

-1. Add dependency: List `sosModHooks` as a requirement
+**No dependency required!** sosModHooks will automatically discover your mod if you implement the standard methods:

-2. Implement methods: Add reflection methods to your SCRIPT class
+1. **Implement methods**: Add reflection methods to your SCRIPT class (see examples above)
-3. Test compatibility: Use the framework to verify your mod works with others
+2. **Test compatibility**: Use the framework to verify your mod works with others

-## Current Status and Roadmap

-### What's Working Now

-- Complete conflict detection system for all major conflict types
-- Automatic mod discovery through reflection
-- Professional UI overlay with real-time information
-- Runtime monitoring and performance tracking
-- Game system integration without core file modifications
-- Comprehensive testing suite with 24+ unit tests

-### Planned Enhancements

-- Automatic conflict resolution suggestions
-- Community compatibility database integration
-- Runtime mod hot-swapping capabilities
-- Intelligent load order optimization
-- Asset merging system for compatible mods

-## Testing and Quality Assurance

-### Test Coverage

-The framework includes comprehensive testing:

-- **ModRegistry Tests**: Core conflict detection algorithms
-- **API Tests**: Public interface functionality
-- **Reflection Tests**: Automatic mod discovery
-- **Basic Functionality Tests**: Component creation and operation
-- **Integration Tests**: End-to-end framework operation

-### Testing Strategy

-- **Unit Tests**: Verify individual components work correctly
-- **Integration Tests**: Ensure components work together
-- **Runtime Tests**: Validate in-game functionality
-- **Conflict Scenarios**: Test various mod conflict situations

-## Contributing and Community

-### Reporting Issues

-- **GitHub Issues**: For bug reports and feature requests
-- **Workshop Comments**: For player feedback and compatibility reports
-- **Discord**: For developer discussions and support

-### Development

-- Fork the repository and submit pull requests
-- Follow the existing code style and patterns
-- Add tests for new functionality
-- Update documentation for any changes

-## Documentation and Resources
+3. **No imports needed**: The framework discovers mods automatically

 ### Additional Guides

 - **[MODDER_INTEGRATION_GUIDE.md](MODDER_INTEGRATION_GUIDE.md)**: Detailed integration instructions
 - **[MOD_INTEGRATION_TEMPLATE.java](MOD_INTEGRATION_TEMPLATE.java)**: Copy-paste integration template
 - **[INSTALL.md](INSTALL.md)**: Installation and setup instructions

-### External Resources

-- **Songs of Syx Wiki**: Game modding information
-- **Community Discord**: Modder discussions and support
-- **Workshop**: Download and rate the mod

-## Framework Benefits

-### For Players

-- Prevents crashes from incompatible mods
-- Provides transparency about mod conflicts
-- Offers solutions for compatibility issues
-- Improves stability of modded games

-### For Modders

-- Automatic conflict detection without manual testing
-- Standardized declaration system
-- Easy integration with minimal code changes
-- Community compatibility knowledge sharing

-### For the Game

-- Enables complex mod combinations safely
-- Improves mod ecosystem quality
-- Reduces support issues from mod conflicts
-- Facilitates advanced modding capabilities

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Ready to transform your Songs of Syx modding experience?**

-Install sosModHooks today and join the growing community of modders building amazing, compatible content for Songs of Syx.